wojtek-rz/wojtek-rz.github.io/content/post/ensemble-ai/index.md

 One thing I regret is that we didn't try to go for the [Bucks for Buckets](https://arxiv.org/abs/2310.08571) task and try something innovative.
 The hackaton was also about trying out solutions that were not part of the known research and mabye could be (and may be our start in the scientific journey).

 This was my first hackaton and I didn't know what to expect, but I really enjoyed it.
 It wasn't without its technical difficulties
-(how do you order 100 pizzas to arrive on time?), but overall the organisers did a very good job and I would like to thank them very much!
+(how do you order 100 pizzas to arrive on time?), but despite that the organisers did a very good job and I would like to thank them very much!

 Here's my picture from the my presentation of the first task: